sushmakalvakuntla/Update-ReadMe/README.md

 ### Push to git

-Commit the changes and push to GitHub
+Commit the changes and push to GitHub:

 	git status
 	git add .